itzomen/cmu-life-prognosis/README.md

 - Add descriptions of all the files in user-store.txt or files used as data store.
 - No passing the password through the provider, do authentication immediately.
 - Change date format for saving to the data store.
-- Check functionality of register feature
-- Check register back feature
+- Modularize the register feature to be used on the Update profile feature